It is important that Practices have their own recall and reminder policies in place. This is a requirement of the RACGP standards.

 Information sent out using the Appointuit Engage! system is under the direct control of the practice.
-No information is sent by Appointuit directly to your patients.
+No information is ever sent by Appointuit directly to your patients.
 It is important your staff understand the necessary privacy and confidentiality laws.

 A copy of our privacy and security information can be located on our website:

-Patients also already get (either by consenting to or not) a range of information and reminders about their health from a range of sources, including via Australia Post, email and via SMS.
+Patients also already get (either by consenting to or not) a range of information and reminders about their health from a range of source including via Australia Post, email and via SMS.
 These include immunisation information, records and reminders from ACIR, pap smear reminders from the PSR (opt out service), appointment reminders and others.

 The following is a guide to understanding Recalls and Reminders